da404lewzer/LifeHacks/README.md

 # 404's LifeHacks
-I present: Various things I have learned over time!
+Various things I have learned over time.

 ## Linux
 This section contains apps that have been helpful in my linux endeavours!